guiperry/Agentic-Engine/docs/full_implementation_worklog.md

 ## Conclusion - [Date: 2025-06-15]

-The Agentic Inference Engine project has made significant progress, with approximately 70% of the planned implementation completed.
+The Agentic Engine project has made significant progress, with approximately 70% of the planned implementation completed.
 The core architecture has been successfully established, with the WordPress dependencies completely removed and replaced with a modern web-based architecture using React for the frontend and a RESTful API for the backend.

 ### Achievements:
 - ✅ Successfully migrated from WordPress to a modern architecture